D. H. Lawrence: Early career

 After the couple returned to Italy, staying in a cottage in Fiascherino on the Gulf of Spezia Lawrence wrote the first draft of what would later be transformed into two of his best-known novels, The Rainbow and Women in Love, in which unconventional female characters take centre stage.
 Both novels were highly controversial and were banned on publication in the UK for obscenity, although Women in Love was banned only temporarily.

 The Rainbow follows three generations of a Nottinghamshire farming family from the pre-industrial to the industrial age, focusing particularly on a daughter, Ursula, and her aspiration for a more fulfilling life than that of becoming a housebound wife.
-Women in Love delves into the complex relationships between four major characters, including the sisters Ursula and Gudrun.
-Both novels explored grand themes and ideas that challenged conventional thought on the arts, politics, economic growth, gender, sexual experience, friendship and marriage.
+Women in Love delves into the complex relationships between four major characters, including Ursula of The Rainbow and her sister Gudrun.
+Both novels explore grand themes and ideas that challenged conventional thought on the arts, politics, economic growth, gender, sexual experience, friendship, and marriage.
 Lawrence's views as expressed in the novels are now thought to be far ahead of his time.
 The frank and relatively straightforward manner in which he wrote about sexual attraction was ostensibly why the books were initially banned, in particular the mention of same-sex attraction; Ursula has an affair with a woman in The Rainbow, and there is an undercurrent of attraction between the two principal male characters in Women in Love.

 While working on Women in Love in Cornwall during 1916–17, Lawrence developed a strong relationship with a Cornish farmer named William Henry Hocking, which some scholars believe was possibly romantic, especially considering Lawrence's fascination with the theme of homosexuality in Women in Love.
-Although Lawrence never made it clear their relationship was sexual, Frieda believed it was.
-In a letter written during 1913, he writes, "I should like to know why nearly every man that approaches greatness tends to homosexuality, whether he admits it or not...."
+Although Lawrence never made it clear whether their relationship was sexual, Frieda believed it was.
+In a 1913 letter, he writes, "I should like to know why nearly every man that approaches greatness tends to homosexuality, whether he admits it or not...."
 He is also quoted as saying, "I believe the nearest I've come to perfect love was with a young coal-miner when I was about 16."
-However, given his enduring and robust relationship with Frieda it is likely that he was primarily "bi-curious", and whether he actually ever had homosexual relations remains an open question.
+However, given his enduring and robust relationship with Frieda, it is likely that he was primarily what might be termed today bi-curious, and whether he actually ever had homosexual relations remains an open question.